Wisent (co-operative exercise)

-Wisent was a series of joint military exercises between the Estonian Defence Forces and the Polish Armed Forces.
-The exercises included guarding the Polish-Belarusian border, setting up barriers on the border, and improving conditions on the border.
+Wisent was a 2021–22 series of joint military exercises between the Estonian Defence Forces and the Polish Armed Forces.
+The exercises included guarding, setting up barriers, and improving conditions on the Polish-Belarusian border.
 In total, there were five task forces.

 Etymology

 "Wisent" is a name for the European bison.

 Task forces

 The different operatives are called "Task Force #", such as Task Force Wisent 1, and ascend in numerals.

 Task force 1

 In December 2021, Around forty Estonian soldiers arrived in the Lublin Voivodeship and, alongside Polish soldiers, helped clean up and set 22 km (13.6 mi) of border barriers along the Polish–Belarusian border in reaction to the Belarus-European Union Border Crisis.
 The unit involved troops from the Scouts Battalion, 2nd Infantry Brigade, 1st Infantry Brigade, reserve troops, and active-duty troops.

 Task force 2

 Task force 3

 In February 2022, Around sixty troops arrived in Poland and built 40 km of additional barriers along the Polish–Belarusian border and conducted observation flights to patrol the border due to the Russo-Ukrainian War.